Software specific classification basics

 In the Picklists section, add addresses from your computer or network drive where MS Excel files can be found.
 Just an example below.

-You may need to restart Autodesk Revit software for the Picklist button to appear.
-Alternatively, you can use directory marking through the *.ini file (see also the Autodesk manual), which must be located at C:\Program Files (x86)\Autodesk\BIT[Revit version] and contain the following content:
+Alternatively, you can use directory marking through the *.ini file (see also the Autodesk manual), which must be located at C:\Program Files (x86)\Autodesk\AIT[Revit version] and contain the following content:

 [Defaults]